 Publication and Revision of the Prohibited List

-DFSNZ shall take reasonable steps to ensure the current Prohibited List is available to its Participants.
+The Commission shall take reasonable steps to ensure the current Prohibited List is available to its Participants.
 All Athletes and other Persons shall be bound by the Prohibited List, and any revisions thereto, from the date they go into effect, without further formality.
 It is the responsibility of all Athletes and other Persons to familiarise themselves with the most up-to-date version of the Prohibited List and all revisions thereto.

 Prohibited Substances and Prohibited Methods Identified on the Prohibited List